 Are Hot Tubs Worth It?

-After owning several hot tubs over 17 years and having countless friends and family ask me...
+After owning several hot tubs over the span of 17 years, countless friends and family have asked me...

 Is a hot tub really worth the cost?